vuejs/router/.github/contributing.md

 Besides that, the `.vitepress` sub-folder is used to put the config and theme, including the i18n information.

-Consider the following two options in order to contribute to the translations:
+Contributing to the English docs is the same as contributing to the source code.
+You can simply create a pull request to our GitHub repo.
+However, if you would like to contribute to the translations, there are 2 options and some some extra steps to follow:

 ### Translate in a `<lang>` sub-folder and host it on our official repo

-If you want to start translating the docs in a new language:
+If you want to start translating the docs in a _new_ language:

 1. Note down the **latest git commit hash** you are translating on as a _checkpoint_. **The checkpoint is important for the long-term maintenance since all the further translation sync-ups of each language would be based on their previous checkpoint.**
 2. Create the corresponding `<lang>` sub-folder for your translation.
 3. Modify the i18n config in `.vitepress` sub-folder.
-4. Add your language code into `locales` in `packages/docs/generate-translation-status.mjs`.
+4. Translate the docs and run the doc site to self-test locally.
-5. Translate the docs and run the doc site to self-test locally.
+5. Once you have done all above, run `pnpm run docs:translation-status <lang> <commit>` to update the translation status.
-6. Once you have done all above, create a pull request to our GitHub repo.
-It's highly recommended to set the pull request title as **`docs(<lang>): sync update to <checkpoint-hash>`** e.g. `docs(zh): sync update to e008551`, which is easier for the maintainers to proceed.
+6. Create a pull request to our GitHub repo.
 7. (Repo permission required) the maintainers will review and merge the pull request once it's approved.
-The merge should be ensured with a commit log as `docs(<lang>): sync update to <checkpoint-hash> (#<pr-id>)`, which is also the reason we recommend the pull request title format in step 6.
-After the merge request

 If you want to maintain an existing translation: